vnigolian/NIFFF-Planner/README.md

   repaint or respond to clicks — this is a known Pyodide tradeoff (see their docs on Web Workers), not a bug.
 In practice this is brief even at thousands of simulations, since each run is sub-millisecond.
+- **PDF highlighting can't match every picked movie.** See "PDF exports" above for why and how this is reported rather than hidden.